earthly/earthly/docs/cloud/managing-permissions.md

 # Managing permissions

-This page covers managing permissions for Earthly Cloud products, such as Earthly Cloud Secrets, Earthly Satellites and Earthly CI.
+This page covers managing permissions for Earthly Cloud products, such as Earthly Cloud Secrets, and Earthly Satellites.

 ## Overview